Improve Virtually Every Aspect of Your Life With Cataract Surgery

 Are there any alternatives to surgery?

-Currently, there are not any viable alternatives to surgery that can restore vision in cataract patients.
-Some treatments, such as lanosterol eye drops, have shown promise in animal studies, but are still years away from being approved for human use.
+Currently, there are no viable alternatives to surgery for advanced cataract sufferers who want clear vision.
+Some treatments, such as lanosterol eyedrops, have shown promise in animal studies, but are still years away from being approved for human use.

 Want More Information?